jaoleary/2301.07122/README.md

 # Here be dragons: exploring the stellar mass-halo mass relation in the dwarf regime with Emerge...the notebook!

-This repository/notebook is intended to reproduce the key results from the paper [Here be dragons: exploring the stellar mass-halo mass relation in the dwarf regime with Emerge](https://ui.adsabs.harvard.edu/abs/2020arXiv201105341O/abstract)
+This repository/notebook is intended to reproduce the key results from the paper [Predictions on the stellar-to-halo mass relation in the dwarf regime using the empirical model for galaxy formation EMERGE](https://ui.adsabs.harvard.edu/abs/2023MNRAS.520..897O/abstract)

 ## Getting started